hylaine/devopsdays-demo/README.md

 ## Run the Docker Image

 The docker-compose file will pull down and start a SQL Server container.
-From this directory, execute:
+From repo's root directory, execute:

 `docker-compose up`